-§ 5 SPECIALIZED PRODUCTS/MARKETING
+SPECIALIZED PRODUCTS/MARKETING

-A. INDETERMINATE PREMIUM POLICY
+INDETERMINATE PREMIUM POLICY

-(1) ADDITIONAL SUBMISSION REQUIREMENTS
+ADDITIONAL SUBMISSION REQUIREMENTS

-The filing for an indeterminate premium policy shall include:
+- (1) The filing for an indeterminate premium policy shall include: - (a) A certification that the same initial rating classes will apply when premiums are adjusted under the premium change provision; and - (b) Guaranteed periods for current premium.

-- (a) A certification that the same initial rating classes will apply when premiums are adjusted under the premium change provision; and - (b) Guaranteed periods for current premium.
+VARIABILITY OF INFORMATION

-(2) VARIABILITY OF INFORMATION
+(1) The company may identify various guaranteed periods for current premiums in brackets to denote as a variable item on the specifications page.
+The variability of this item is subject to Paragraph (5) of the general Variability of Information section.

-- (a) The company may identify various guaranteed periods for current premiums in brackets to denote as a variable item on the specifications page.
-The variability of this item is subject to Paragraph (5) of the general Variability of Information section. - (3) POLICY PROVISIONS - (a) The brief description shall disclose that the policy is an indeterminate premium policy or that the policy contains a change of premiums provision.
+POLICY PROVISIONS